 (Channel Islands and Isle of Man)

 Fees for the later years have not yet been confirmed but please note that these may be different from the pre-clinical fees.
-Clinical fees are charged in years 4 to 6 of the standard course (A100) and years 2 to 4 of the Accelerated (Graduate Entry) course (A101).
-As a guide, these are the annual fees for students who will complete the pre-clinical stage of their course and progress to the clinical years in 2017:
+Clinical fees are charged in years 4 to 6.
+As a guide, these are the annual fees for students who will complete the pre-clinical stage of their course and progress to the clinical years in 2018.
+Please note that for both Home and EU undergraduate students, tuition fees are currently subject to a governmental fee cap, which has not yet been confirmed by the government for 2018.
+This information will be updated as soon as further details are confirmed.

 |Fee status||Clinical tuition fee||College fee||Total annual fees|